 What’s for Dinner?

-The Germans were known for making their home brew in their basements which would then be traded with the Italians who were the winemakers of the area.
+The Germans were known for making their homebrew in their basements which would then be traded with the Italians who were the winemakers of the area.
 It was not uncommon for the kids to have a sip of wine or a glass of beer on special occasions.

 The Italians in the area had a tradition back then of serving “tomato-bread”.
 This consisted of flat pieces of bread that were used to check the temperature of the ovens.
 Rather than throw it out they would pour tomato sauce over it and add other ingredients to make it tastier.
 This dish later came to be known as pizza.

-It would not be uncommon for the kids to come home and find what was referred to as a “bum” eating a sandwich in their back yard.
+It would not be uncommon for the kids to come home and find what was referred to as a “bum” eating a sandwich in their backyard.
 They were never allowed in the house but they were a common sight and always fed.
 Bums were no one to be afraid of, just someone temporarily down on their luck and traveling through.

 The boys sold magazines at St. Joseph Hospital five evenings a week.
 They also had routes that they delivered as far away as Bemis Bag and the Old Market area.
 As they got older they would work at the pop plant.
-Some of their earnings had to be given back to their parents for rent money for living in the house.
+Some of their earnings had to be given back to their parents for rent money to live in the house.
 Everyone had to pitch in to help pay the bills.
 The funny part was every time their dad would give them a raise, the rent would go up too.

-The kids would also haul coal for the neighbors, work at the post office, shovel snow for the railroad, work at the brewery or bottling plant…wherever and whenever they could.
+The kids would also haul coal for the neighbors, work at the post office, shovel snow for the railroad, and work at the brewery or bottling plant…wherever and whenever they could.

 Along with the peddlers bringing food, the junkmen would also come by and buy scraps of brass, iron, copper or aluminum that the families would gather (mainly from the dumps in the area).